f4exb/sdrangel/Readme.md

 If you have one or more serial devices interfacing the AMBE3000 chip in packet mode you can use them to decode AMBE voice frames.
 For that purpose you will need to compile with [SerialDV](https://github.com/f4exb/serialDV) support.
 Please refer to this project Readme.md to compile and install SerialDV.
 If you install it in a custom location say `/opt/install/serialdv` you will need to add these defines to the cmake command: `-DLIBSERIALDV_INCLUDE_DIR=/opt/install/serialdv/include/serialdv -DLIBSERIALDV_LIBRARY=/opt/install/serialdv/lib/libserialdv.so`

 Although such serial devices work with a serial interface at 400 kb in practice maybe for other reasons they are capable of handling only one conversation at a time.
-The software will allocate the device dynamically to a conversation with an inactivity timeout of 500ms.
+The software will allocate the device dynamically to a conversation with an inactivity timeout of 1 second so that conversations do not get interrupted constantly making the audio output too choppy.
 In practice you will have to have as many devices connected to your system as the number of conversations you would like to be handled in parallel.

 Note that this is not supported in Windows because of trouble with COM port support (contributors welcome!).